setoffonom/File-Manager-with-PDF-Reader/README.md

-## Library Of Books with PDF Reader
+## File Manager with PDF Reader
-The collection of books is a file manager with folder structure containing pdf files.
+File Manager with PDF Reader is a file manager with folder structure containing pdf files.
 File Manager can not make changes to the folder structure, it serves only to navigate through folders and opening pdf files.

 ![](https://lh4.googleusercontent.com/-sfAn0UvKwOI/Uz68QBj2haI/AAAAAAAAAAs/Zk2qGkkpBCU/w321-h570-no/Library+Of+Books+with+PDF+Reader1.png)